Samfya, Zambia, 2024

 Kerstin Hacker

 Kerstin’s artistic practice based research explores how the un-learning of established documentary photographic practices and the engagement with collaborative, slow research methods can dismantle an imagined visual familiarity with the African continent and can overcome the perceived 'otherness' of its citizens.
-Throughout her research Kerstin is collaborating with emerging photographers from Zambia.
-Together they develop strategies to contribute to a changing perception, representation and establish visual self-governance.
+Throughout her research, Kerstin is collaborating with emerging photographers from Zambia.
+Together they develop methods, which contribute to a gradual un-learning and support the emergence of visual self-governance.
 She is exploring connections between Zambia’s photographic history, which is influenced by colonialism, socialism and most recently capitalism, and the current emerging visual practices in the country.
 Her long-term interests explore the use of artistic collaborative practice research to empower emerging artists from the global South.

 Between 2009 and 2012 she received a British Council Educational Partnership in Africa Grant for a collaboration with the University of Zambia and since 2017 she is a Fellow of the Centre for Understanding of Sustainable Prosperity (CUSP).
 In 2021 she was awarded the collaborative Affect and Colonialism WebLab Fellowship from the Freie Universität Berlin together with two Zambian photographers.
 Most recently she was awarded a prestigious Cambridge Visual Cultures Fellowship at Cambridge University together with a Zambian curator.